-- Performed regular measurements on data collection network to monitor hydrologic conditions. - District staff from various Bureaus worked to perform hydrologic restoration project for Flatford Swamp, which included the installation of an Aquifer Recharge System to treat and inject surface water into the aquifer and reduce saltwater intrusion within the groundwater systems.
+- Performed regular measurements on data collection network to monitor hydrologic conditions. - District staff from various Bureaus worked to implement the saltwater intrusion mitigation project for Flatford Swamp, which included the installation of an Aquifer Recharge System to treat and inject surface water into the aquifer and potentially help reduce saltwater intrusion within the groundwater systems.